bsyh/brax/README.md

 #### Web Version Details
 The web version leverages [MuJoCo-WASM](https://github.com/zalo/mujoco_wasm#), which already handles 3D visualization.
 The 55-hour task involves:
-- Setting up a communication channel between the Brax training process and the web server.
+- A communication channel between the Brax training process and the web server.
 - Detailed install doc for community user
 - (Optional) A cache mechanism for web.